jrpacha/240032-Practice-1-4-Color-Results/README.md

 https://numfactory.upc.edu/numfactory/subjects/?subject=FEM&version=etseib&lang=en&section=1&subsection=P

 Disclaimer: this stuff is provided 'as is'.
-Please, chek it (just in case you find it useful), but **it's worth you try to write all the programs on your own**.
+Please, check it (just in case you find it useful), but **it's worth you try to write all the programs on your own**.